The Daniel O'Connell monument at Glasnevin Cemetery is damaged in a bomb explosion.

 Debris also hit the nearby church damaging the roof.
 The report shows debris being removed from the tower.

-An RTÉ News report by Tom McCaughren broadcast on 17 December 1971.
+An RTÉ News report broadcast on 17 December 1971.
+The reporter is Tom McCaughren.

 The attack was later attributed to Loyalist paramilitaries in reprisal for the destruction of Nelson’s Pillar on O’Connell Street.
 The Daniel O'Connell round tower was built between 1855 and 1869 and commemorates the man who had established Glasnevin cemetery in 1832.